waheedanjum/refactoring/Readme.md

 - The solution should build
 - The tests should all pass
-- You should **not** change the method signature of the MakePayment method.

 You are free to use any frameworks/NuGet packages that you see fit.
 You should plan to spend around 1 hour completing the exercise.